LogoLogo

 Navigate to your SharePoint site.
 Click New and then Document library.
 Name the library based on your business requirements and click Create.

-Upload a mix of test files (ensure you have at least one .docx, .xlsx, .pptx, and .pdf) so you can thoroughly test all file types later.
+Once the library is created, upload a mix of test files.
+Include at least one .docx, .xlsx, .pptx, and .pdf file so you can thoroughly test all file types later.

 Step 3: Connect SharePoint as a Data Source